OPEN-NEXT/OKH-LOSH/OSH metadata.md

 - version
     - of hardware design
     - of documentation
-- link to manifest file (for assemblies)
+- link to [OKH-ASM](#osh-assembly-okh-asm) (manifest file for assemblies)
+- link to LICENSE.md
-- authors
+- link to README.md
-- license
+- link to CONTRIBUTING.md
 - functional description (e.g. what functions it is supposed to deliver, what is the problem it solves, for whom etc.)
     - → use guidelines for naming convention e.g. [as for inventions](https://www.wipo.int/export/sites/www/standards/en/pdf/03-15-01.pdf)
 - applying technology-specific documentation criteria ([TsDC-IDs](https://gitlab.com/OSEGermany/oh-tsdc/-/blob/master/TsDC-DB-print.md))